Bertoid1311/B7094/README.md

     *     ID       SYSDMP
     *     XEQ

 The cards beginning with '$' are IBSYS control cards; note that any "argument" on such a card must begin in column 16.
-All the IBSYS control cards are all documented in the "IBM 7090/7094 IBSYS Operating System Version 13 Operator's Guide", section "Control Cards", p.
+All the IBSYS control cards are documented in the "IBM 7090/7094 IBSYS Operating System Version 13 Operator's Guide", section "Control Cards", p.
 12., at bitsavers.org/pdf/ibm/7090/C28-6355-4_7090oper_Jun65.pdf ; as well as the "IBM 7090/7094 IBSYS Operating System Version 13 System Monitor (IBSYS)" manual, section "System Supervisor", p.
 10, at bitsavers.org/pdf/ibm/7090/C28-6248-7_v13_IBSYS_Dec66.pdf .

-$LIST causes **all** control cards to be listed on the lineprinter as well as the System Output Unit (SYSOU1 -- in our case, tape drive A3; image file SysOut.BCD).
+$LIST causes **all** control cards to be listed on the lineprinter as well as the System Output Unit (SYSOU1 -- in this example, tape drive A3, with mounted tape image file SysOut.BCD).
 Normally, only a subset of control cards is also listed on the lineprinter.

 $DATE sets the system date (the argument is provided by the scripter).